qmk/qmk_firmware/keyboard/ergodox_ez/keymaps/coderkun_neo2/readme.md

 The main goal of the default layer is to provide a complete symmetric layout with each modifier equally placed for both hands (mirror, of course).

-It also features a layer for additional keys like F-keys (F1 – F12), some mouse keys and (hopefully in the near future) some useful unicode symbols.
+It also features a layer for additional keys like F-keys (F1 – F12), some mouse keys and (hopefully in the near future) some useful Unicode symbols.

 ## Layers